Education Secretary announces that vulnerable and disadvantaged young people across the country will receive free laptops - Sector Response

 Schools and colleges will be able to keep their laptops and tablets once they have reopened.
 This means that they will play a crucial role in enabling children to learn while schools and colleges are closed, and will also continue helping children learn in the future.

 Oak Academy joins a broad range of support and resources available for schools and parents.

+New government-backed online school opens its virtual doors to support pupils while schools are closed - Sector Response: @OakNational Academy is a collaboration between teachers and organisations across the sector to provide 180 hours of free lessons a… https://t.co/k8hpounCrF pic.twitter.com/ip1lCwcYcB— FE News - The #FutureofEducation News Channel (@FENews) April 20, 2020

 This includes a list of high quality resources recently published by the Government, as well as the existing tools and resources schools use to provide remote education.
 Many suppliers are making resources, both online and hard-copy, available to schools for free.

 This week (Monday 20 April) the BBC is launching its own education package across TV and online, featuring celebrities and some of the best teachers – helping to keep children learning and supporting parents.